Light bulbPostion MVP is now LIVE! Claim Your Founder's Perks & Join Now

 Part 3: How to Measure What Matters (for Indies)

 Forget about obsessing over DR/DA scores initially.
-Focus on these two things:
+Focus on these two things.

 1. Indexed Pages in Google Search Console

 • Why it matters: If Google isn't indexing your pages, nothing else matters.
+This is the first step in technical SEO for developers.

 2. Clicks on "Queries" in Google Search Console